In a minute, I’m going to tell you about which sleep gifts people enjoyed most from my gift guide.

 The curved, fill adjustable, shredded memory foam pillow was a hit, people love how it curves around your shoulder and cradles your head.
 And, if you hurry, you can still get a $29 discount by entering DRBREUS at checkout.
 Go to V&R Naturals to get yours today.

 People are getting the message about blocking blue light before bedtime.
-These stylish blue light blocking glasses flew off the shelf and you can still get $20 off if you order right away (no code needed).
-I give these to everyone I love because I know that asking people not to use screens before bed isn’t really going to help so giving them glasses that will just makes sense.
-Grab a pair now at Swanwick Sleep!
+These stylish blue light blocking glasses flew off the shelf.
+I give these to everyone I love because I know that asking people not to use screens before bed isn’t really going to help so giving them glasses that will just make sense.
+Grab a pair now!

 Finally, night time snacking rounded out the top three.
 The new Night Food bars that are specifically formulated for nighttime snacking were gobbled up!
 The really are delicious and are better than eating bars and food designed to power you through the day with a full tank of energy.
 You want food that satisfies but doesn’t amp up your system right before you go to sleep.
 Grab a mixed box and try them out!
 Use the code sleepdoc for a special discount.
 Shop Now!